ckjellson/textalloc/README.md

 y_scatter: (array-like), default None
     y-coordinates of all scattered points.
 x_lines: (array-like), default None
-    x-coordinates of all lines in plot.
+    pairs of x-coordinates of all lines in the plot (start and endpoint).
 y_lines: (array-like), default None
-    y-coordinates of all lines in plot.
+    pairs of y-coordinates of all lines in the plot (start and endpoint).
 scatter_sizes: (array-like), default None
     sizes of all scattered objects in plot list of 1d arrays/lists.
 text_scatter_sizes: (array-like), default None